The Young Like it Hot (1983)

 This review is Part Two in our look at the life and career of Shauna Grant.

 Venerable adult film writer and historian Jim Holliday was often heard lamenting that many so-called “couples” films scrimped on the sex in an effort to broaden the audience.
-Not content to simply rant, Holliday decided it was time to show the others how a story with broad appeal can still deliver the erotic goods.
-Holliday teamed with the talented and prolific Bob Chinn (who helmed the bulk of the Johnny Wadd series in the 1970’s), and thus we are treated to THE YOUNG LIKE IT HOT.
+While that sometimes was the case, every so often a gem came along with a story that has broad appeal, and performances bring the erotic goods!
+From the talented and prolific Bob Chinn, an excellent example is THE YOUNG LIKE IT HOT.
 With the perfect blend of both familiar and fresh faces, the film is a hoot with a bawdy innocence lacking in much of today’s adult fare.

 Loni (Hyapatia Lee, RIBALD TALES OF THE CANTERBURY), the supervisor at a small phone exchange, is worried when rumors swell that the operators in her charge are to be replaced with computers.
 She and her cohorts hatch a plan to convince the bigwigs that they can provide services that no computer ever could.
 Bumping, grinding, and a whole new take on “Customer Satisfaction” ensues.

 There are numerous ways that Bob Chinn sets THE YOUNG LIKE IT HOT apart from the glut of adult fare that was busting out of every video store in the early 1980’s.
 Setting up the film’s successes is a tremendous cast.
 The film is presented as a showcase for the fantastic Hyapatia Lee who, while not given a whole lot of emoting to do, is possessed of voluminous screen presence.
 There is a whole lot going on behind those stunning eyes of hers.
 In every sex scene she appears in she always seems perfectly in charge.
-Never a mannequin, she is the ideal woman for this type of picture.
-Gorgeous eye candy for the men, and a down-to-earth charm that makes her likable for the women of the audience.
+Never a mannequin, she is the ideal woman for this type of picture, gorgeous eye candy with down-to-earth charm.

 Just as notable is another newcomer who would become a superstar, Shauna Grant (SUZIE SUPERSTAR).
 Billed here as “Callie Aimes,” Grant is adorable.
 With the face of a porcelain doll, she plays the ditsy, dimwitted Cindy with comedic flair.
 Much has been said about her later performances being unenthusiastic, but the charge cannot be leveled here.
 Not yet in the grips of depression and addiction, Grant shows her natural ability under Chinn’s direction.
 She is aware of the camera without betraying that fact to the audience.
 While her dialogue is minimal, she uses her body and expressions to hilarious effect as she plays out the funniest of several running gags.